When Do You Want To Go?

-Aurora Expeditions, a small company from Australia, has made some big waves in the expedition cruise market.
+Aurora Expeditions, established in 1991, has made some big waves in the expedition cruise market.
 Their brand-new ship the Greg Mortimer has raised the bar in expedition cruising with some fantastic features for the small number of passengers it carries.
 Focused on making the most of the expedition, Aurora aims to get you up close to the action, inspire you with the incredible landscapes you are travelling through and be sensitised to the environmental issues they face.
 The expeditions are led by remote area specialists, that provide entertaining lectures and expand your knowledge along the way.

 Antarctic cruises with Aurora are truly some of the most incredible voyages on the planet, sailing from the Southern tip of South America and taking in the wondrous sights of the Antarctic Peninsula.
 Follow in the footsteps of Shackleton along the Scotia Arc, from Elephant Island to South Georgia, where you can visit his grave and marvel at some of the largest penguin populations on the planet.